mauriciopoppe/blog/site/content/notes/computer-science/data-structures/probabilistic.md

 https://florian.github.io/count-min-sketch/

+### Applications

+- **Top k elements**, every time we `update` the count min sketch we also call `estimate` and insert the record to a min heap, when the heap's capacity is greater than $k$ we remove the topmost item from the heap.
+- **Similarity of words**, assume that we have a stream of pairs `(word, context)`, the problem is to find if two words A, B are similar in meaning based on the context where they appear, the similarity of two words is computed with:

+<div>$$
+PMI(A, B) = log \frac{P(A, B)}{P(A) P(B)}
+$$</div>

+To solve the problem we can create a matrix of size `O(number of words * number of contexts)`.
+The intuition behind this formula is that it measures how likely A and B are to occur close to each other (enumerator) in comparison to how often they would co-occur if they were independent (denominator).

+To answer queries we can processes by using a matrix $M$ where the entry $M\_{A,B}$ contains the number of times the word A appears in the context B, the problem is that the number of word context pairs gets quickly out of hand.

+The solution is to transform the matrix such that the word-context pair frequencies are stored in the count-min sketch, the occurrences of words and contexts are kept in other hash maps.

 ## Reservoir sampling

 Problem: given a stream of elements, we want to sample k random ones, without replacement and by using uniform probabilities